nathanmarz/specter-wiki/List-of-Navigators.md

 `(comp-paths & path)`

 Returns a compiled version of the given path for use with compiled-{select/transform/setval/etc.} functions.
-This can compile navigators (defined with `defnav`) without their parameters, and the resulting compiled path will require parameters for all such navigators in the order in which they were declared.
-Precompiling a path and using the corresponding compiled `select` or `transform` operation will provide a slight speed improvement (2-3%) over relying on inline factoring and caching.

 ```clojure
 => (let [my-path (comp-paths :a :b :c)]